naoshibaikyu/superbuddn/test.md

 %Iga presses a few buttons and the cells of the grid light up with videos.

-Iga: Okay... nothing unusual so far...
+Iga Shocked: Okay... nothing unusual so far...
 Whoa, hold up... *[stares dumbfoundedly at one of the screens]* Holy crunchmuffins, what are those Joes DOING?

 Hunter Shocked: *[also staring]* Guh...
 That's...
 That's just... wrong...

-Iga: *[turning off the offensive screen]* Moving on...!
+Iga Angry: *[turning off the offensive screen]* Moving on...!

 Hunter Shocked: *[shudders]* Y-yeah...